 - A typical automation workflow includes five critical steps: Capturing documents, recognizing content, extracting key data, validating results, and delivering to downstream systems.

-- Solutions like Parseur leverage a mix of OCR, machine learning, and no-code templates to help businesses reduce processing time from hours to seconds, without complex setup or developer resources.
+- Solutions like Parseur leverage a mix of AI OCR, machine learning, and templates to help businesses reduce processing time from hours to seconds without complex setup or developer resources.

 Manual document handling remains a significant bottleneck in many organizations.
 From invoices and receipts to shipping labels and job applications, businesses often rely on labor-intensive processes that require employees to read, interpret, and manually enter data into various systems.
-This approach is not only time-consuming but also prone to errors, which can lead to delays, compromise compliance, and increase operational costs.
+This approach is not only time-consuming but also error-prone, which can lead to delays, compromise compliance, and increase operational costs.

-As reported by Invensis, manual data entry tasks are prone to an error rate of about 1%, with human error rates in manual data entry ranging from 0.04% to 3.6% depending on factors such as data complexity and personnel experience.
+As reported by Invensis, manual data entry has an error rate of about 1%, with rates ranging from 0.04% to 3.6% depending on factors such as data complexity and personnel experience.

 Fortunately, automation technology has become increasingly accessible and user-friendly.
-You no longer need to be a developer or have extensive technical knowledge to automate document automation in your organization.
-With modern tools that offer no-technical-knowledge-required, drag-and-drop interfaces and powerful AI-driven data extraction, any team can implement efficient, automated workflows that save time, reduce errors, and improve overall productivity.
+You no longer need to be a developer or have extensive technical knowledge to automate document processing in your organization.
+With modern tools that offer no-code, drag-and-drop interfaces and powerful AI-driven data extraction, any team can implement efficient, automated workflows that save time, reduce errors, and improve overall productivity.

-This guide will walk you through the entire process of automating document processing, step by step, with practical examples tailored to various departments, including finance, human resources, and logistics.
+This guide will walk you through the entire process of automating document processing, step by step, with practical examples tailored to departments such as finance, human resources, and logistics.
 Whether you are an operations manager, IT lead, or team leader, this article will help you confidently take the first steps toward automation.

 If you are new to document management, consider reviewing our Document Processing article for foundational knowledge before diving into automation.